 - 1 medium spaghetti squash - (2 ½ to 3 pounds) halved and seeded

 - Salt and freshly ground black pepper - to taste

 - 2 tablespoons olive oil

-- 1 bell pepper (yellow, red or green), chopped
+- 1 large bell pepper - yellow, red or green, chopped

 - 2 tablespoons chili powder